 1994 - 2019: 25 years - and counting !

-To mark our anniversary last year we carried out a major refurbishment of our archive room in the village hall (see photos below) - with funding from our parish council plus district and county councillors' grant schemes.
+In our anniversary year we carried out a major refurbishment of the archive room in the village hall (see photos below) - with funding from our parish council plus district and county councillors' grant schemes.
 The project included the purchase of scanning equipment to provide in house digitisation capacity - part of our Astons Digital Community Archive project (ADCA) - see our ADCA sub page for more detail.

 With the kind support of the village hall management committee we named the room the Whitwell-Page Archive Room, in honour of Stephen and also of Mike Page, who played a major part in village matters historical (see our sub page on the Curry Slides).

-We have continued to hold a programme of speaker events, home meetings and exhibitions - usually to mark village anniversaries.
+We continue to hold a programme of speaker events, home meetings and exhibitions - usually to mark village anniversaries.
 Our key aims are:

 - to encourage the study and enjoyment of the history of the Astons and its environs